 4.1 Experimental method

-The detailed composition of the dataset used in this experiment is presented in Table 2, and the training and test data provided by DPhi were used for training and testing.
+The detailed composition of the dataset used in this experiment is presented in Tab.
+2, and the training and test data provided by DPhi were used for training and testing.
 The validation data were not provided; however, Kaggle data [14] were used instead.

-As shown in Table 2, and Figs. 3 and 4, the training and test data imbalance is very severe.
+As shown in Tab.
+2, and Figs. 4 and 5, the training and test data imbalance is very severe.
 To solve this problem, classes with little data were weighted and used as training data.

-Table.
-2. Used dataset Configuration
+Table 2: Used dataset configuration